lumilio/Jungle-didakoo.com-README.md/README.md

 - picture of animals      TO DO
 -->
 This game is 1 vs 1.
 To win, one player must successfully move any animal to the Castle of the opponent.
-At the end of a match the winner is rewarded with 3 rank points.

 ### Animals Pieces
 Each player has eight pieces, different animals, with different degrees of power.
 Here are the pieces, their English names, and their relative powers, indicated by number: